libgdx/gdx-pay/gdx-pay-android-huawei/README.md

 ### How To use the HuaweiPurchaseManager

-* Into your Activity (extending AndroidApplication), You have to instantiate the HuaweiPurchaseManager;
+* Into your AndroidApplication, You have to instantiate the HuaweiPurchaseManager;
     `HuaweiPurchaseManager huaweiPurchaseManager = new HuaweiPurchaseManager(this);`
 * Then, You need to set the HuaweiPurchaseManager as GdxGame's PurchaseManager:
     `game.purchaseManager = huaweiPurchaseManager;`